-What are the requirements for entering the Masters of Arts in Community Counseling program at Alvernia University?
+What are the requirements for entering the Masters of Arts in Clinical Counseling program at Alvernia University?

 Please see the Admissions Procedures tab for admission information.